danielpauldd/vyetti-vsphere-client-customization/README.md

 cp /root/ROOT.war /usr/lib/vmware-sso/vmware-sts/webapps/ROOT.war
 ```
 Finally, to verify that that our changes will go into effect, we can simply issue a reboot to our VCSA and we should see that any customization changes made to the vSphere Client Login UI will now persist after a system restart.

+** If someone knows an easier way to bring the changes into effect, so please leave a message (especially while testing it's very frustrating to reboot hole VCSA everytime) **